slowstone72/mineflayer-terminator-bot/README.md

 - come - sends the bot to you
 - kill username - tries to attack and kill the user with the name you said Will likely need updating.

+The bot will try to automatically equip armour and weapons you give to it.